Sea2Data/FDAtools/stoxReca/README.md

-ecaReproduction | code for comparing Stox-Reca projects with output from previous ECA versions lengthDistributions | example for extracting length distributions from ECA. coastalCod | example for running Reca with stock-splitting from Rstox.
+ecaReproduction | code for comparing Stox-Reca projects with output from previous ECA versions lengthDistributions | example for extracting length distributions from ECA. coastalCod | example for running Reca with stock-splitting from Rstox. stoxFilters | example for solving some tricky filtering needs.